oracle-quickstart/oci-weblogic-migration/README.md

 - The tool updates **JDBC datasource configuration files** in the domain so that WebLogic servers in OCI can connect to target databases.

 > **Important:**
-> It is the **user’s responsibility** to complete the database migration prior to applying the stack.
+> This tool does **not** migrate on-premises databases to OCI.

 Requirements
 ----------------------------

-*On-Premise Requirements*

-To deploy the software, ensure the following prerequisites are met:
+To use the tool, ensure the following prerequisites are met:

+### On-Premises Requirements

+- **Oracle Linux compatibility**
-    Oracle Linux compatibility: The operating system release should be within the supported range.
+  The operating system release must be within the supported range.

+- **File system permissions**
-    File system permissions: WebLogic Migration Tool is designed to be installed directly on to the AdminServer Host of the On-Premise Weblogic domain.
-An Operating System user with read and write permissions on WebLogic Domain's , Oracle Middleware and Java Home is require to perform tasks such us unzip, tar.
+  The WebLogic Migration Tool must be installed directly on the **AdminServer host** of the on-premises WebLogic domain.
+  An operating system user with **read and write permissions** on the WebLogic Domain, Oracle Middleware, and Java Home directories is required to perform tasks such as `unzip` and `tar`.

+- **Network configuration**
-    Network configuration: AdminServer Host must have an established SSH authentication system in place, connecting the AdminServer and all the Weblogic Managed server Linux hosts seamlessly.
+  The AdminServer host must have established **SSH authentication** to all WebLogic managed server Linux hosts.

+- **Storage space**
-    Storage Space:  Each host must account for the space required to accommodate the archives: Oracle Home, JDK Home, Domain Home, and any custom directories.
+  Each host must have sufficient disk space to accommodate archives of **Oracle Home**, **JDK Home**, **Domain Home**, and any **custom directories**.

-    Oracle Cloud Infrastructure CLI: The process of migrating an source on-premise WebLogic Domain involves compressing different directories and uploading them to an Oracle Cloud Object Storage Bucket.
-Current release uploads files using OCI cli.
-This requires the user to install and configure the OCI CLI on the admin server host of the on-premise domain.
-    Details on how to install and configured can be found at https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm

-*Oracle Cloud Requirements*
+---

+### Oracle Cloud Requirements

+- **Oracle Cloud Account (Tenancy)**
-    Oracle Cloud Account (Tenancy) :  Resources discovered on-premise will be recreated under an OCI Tenancy.
+  Resources discovered on-premises will be recreated under an OCI Tenancy.

+- **OCI Compartment**
-    OCI Compartment:  Oracle Cloud facilitates the organzation of resources using a logical separation called compartments.
-A compartment is requred to group all the resources created by Oracle WebLogic Migration Tool.
+  A compartment is required to logically group all the resources created by the WebLogic Migration Tool.

+- **OCI Resource Manager**
-    OCI Resource Manager:  Oracle Cloud Account with permissions to create, plan and apply Stacks.
+  The Oracle Cloud account must have permissions to **create, plan, and apply stacks**.

+- **OCI Permissions (Required)**
-    OCI Permissions:  Oracle CLoud user must have enough permissions to create, destroy, manage Virtual Cloud Network, Compute Instances, Block Storage, LoadBalancers, Private Resource Manager Endpoints.
+  The OCI user must have permissions to create and manage the following:
+   - Virtual Cloud Networks
+   - Compute Instances
+   - Block Storage
+   - Load Balancers(Optional)

+  Refer to the section [Required IAM Policies for Non-Admin Users](#required-iam-policies-for-non-admin-users) for detailed IAM policy requirements.

 Installing Weblogic Migration Tool